show-karma/karma-gap-sdk/readme.md

 }
 ```

 [..]
 Then you can use it on GapClient.
-More details about how to implement a custom fetcher on [Chapter 8](#8-custom-api).
+More details about how to implement a custom fetcher on [Section 8](#8-custom-api).

 ```ts
 // gap.client.ts;